Deakin University: History

 Deakin University was established as a merger between State College of Victoria, Geelong (formerly Geelong Teachers College), and the higher education courses of the Gordon Institute of Technology, which originally opened in 1887 as the Gordon Memorial Technical College.
-The vocational part of the Gordon Institute of Technology continues separately as the Gordon Institute of TAFE nowadays.
+The vocational part of the Gordon continues separately as the Gordon Institute of TAFE.

 Deakin University was formally established with the passage of the Deakin University Act 1974.
 Deakin University's first campus was established at Waurn Ponds, previously a campus of the Gordon Institute of Technology.

-The Burwood campus is on the site of the former Burwood Teachers' College, and also takes in the former sites of the Bennettswood Primary School and the Burwood Secondary School.
-The teachers' college conducted two-year training courses for Primary School teachers, and three year courses for Infant Teachers (females only).
-It provided live-on-site accommodation for country students.
+The Burwood campus is on the site of the former Burwood Teachers' College (established in 1954).
+That college began by conducting two-year training courses for primary school teachers, and three year courses for infant teachers (females only).